Mastercard/connect-android-sdk/README.md

 {deep_link_app_name} is case sensitive and should only use lower-case character

-## Step 3 - Add code to start the Connect SDK
+## Step 3 - Add code to start the Connect Android SDK

+## Connect Class

 The Connect class contains a start method that when called, starts an activity with the supplied event handler.
 The SDK only allows a single instance of the Connect activity to run.
 If you start Connect while a Connect activity is already running, a RuntimeException is thrown.

-## Connect Class

 The Connect Android SDK’s main component is the Connect class that contains a static start method, which runs an activity that connects with the EventHandler.
 To access the APIs in the SDK include the following imports: